y-tatoshi/PyAPX/README.md

 When publishing the results using PyAPX, we hope that you cite the following article <sup>[1]</sup>.
 Additionally, please follow the guidelines for [PHYSBO](https://github.com/issp-center-dev/PHYSBO?tab=readme-ov-file#license) and [Quantum ESPRESSO](https://www.quantum-espresso.org/quote/) to acknowledge their usage and cite the relevant references.

-[1] A. Kusaba et al., "PyAPX: Python toolkit for atomic configuration pattern exploration", (to appear).
+[1] A. Kusaba et al., "PyAPX: Python toolkit for atomic configuration pattern exploration", arXiv:2511.17972 [cond-mat.mtrl-sci].

 PyAPX originates from following our previous studies <sup>[2,3,4]</sup>.